hackclub/hackclub/workshops/sprig_dodge/README.md

 );
 ```

-> `setLegend()` will tell Sprig what image to display for each sprite. <br> We put the obstacle on top as we want it to display above the player.
+> `setLegend()` will tell Sprig what image to display for each sprite.
+ We put the obstacle on top as we want it to display above the player.

 Click on the green `bitmap` text to open the pixel editor.
 Select colors and tools on the right to draw your sprites in the 16x16 area.
 Be creative with your design.

 > The bitmap is stored as a string.
-You can click on the arrow next to the line number to expand or hide it. <br> Each character represents a pixel and its color.
+You can click on the arrow next to the line number to expand or hide it.
+ Each character represents a pixel and its color.

 <details>
 <summary>Here's what I came up with.</summary>